WebAssembly/component-model/design/mvp/Concurrency.md

 conventionally ends right after `main()` returns), the host still needs to understand the expectations of component authors to enable portability.

-Before the addition of native concurrency support in Preview 3, a natural expectation is that, in the absence of atypical scenarios like timeouts or quota exhaustion, a component author can expect that their component instance will not be abruptly terminated during the execution of contained Core WebAssembly code.
+Before the addition of native concurrency support in [WASI] 0.3, a natural expectation is that, in the absence of atypical scenarios like timeouts or quota exhaustion, a component author can expect that their component instance will not be abruptly terminated during the execution of contained Core WebAssembly code.